albert5287/site-aggregator-meteor/README.md

 # site-aggregator-meteor

 The purpose of the application is to allow users to share, discuss and rate pages they find on the internet.
-The app also needs to have the following features: you can see a demo on the following link http://albert5287-site-aggregator.meteor.com/
+The app also needs to have the following features:

 Use Bootstrap